AlrightErin27/erinvb-portfolio-2024/src/Components/Games/Numerix/README.md

   - The game ends when no more moves are possible.
 Players can restart to try again.

 - **Help Menu**:

   - Players can access the Help menu for detailed instructions on how to play the game.
 This menu can be toggled on or off as needed.

+- **Game Over Modal**:

+  - When no moves are left, a Game Over modal appears, allowing players to save their score by entering a username.
+  - High scores are saved to a MongoDB database and displayed in the Top Scores modal.

+- **Top Scores Modal**:
+  - Players can view the top 5 high scores from the MongoDB database in a dedicated modal.
+  - The scores are fetched dynamically to ensure real-time accuracy.

 ---